syncfusion-content/blazor-docs/blazor/heatmap-chart/bubble-heatmap.md

 ![Bubble HeatMap with size and color type render with JSON data binding and cell adaptor type](images/bubble/blazor-heatmap-chart-json-cell-data-bubble-sizeandcolor.png)

-## Bind color and size attributes to the bubble HeatMap from data source
+## Bind size and color values from data source

-To customize the bubble cells by binding the field name in the data source that holds the size and color values to the [Color](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapBubbleDataMapping.html#Syncfusion_Blazor_HeatMap_HeatMapBubbleDataMapping_Color) and [Size](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapBubbleDataMapping.html#Syncfusion_Blazor_HeatMap_HeatMapBubbleDataMapping_Size) properties in the [HeatMapDataSourceSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapDataSourceSettings.html), when the [BubbleType] property is set to **SizeAndColor**.
+The size and color of the bubbles in the **SizeAndColor** bubble heatmap can be customized by binding the data source field name that holds the size and color values to the [Size](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapBubbleDataMapping.html#Syncfusion_Blazor_HeatMap_HeatMapBubbleDataMapping_Size) and [Color](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapBubbleDataMapping.html#Syncfusion_Blazor_HeatMap_HeatMapBubbleDataMapping_Color) properties in the [HeatMapBubbleDataMapping](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapBubbleDataMapping.html).

 >The `HeatMapBubbleDataMapping` class supports only for the JSON data binding with **Cell** adaptor type.